 Adventure, world conflict, the emergence of modern airlines and the rise of air travel as a preferred mode of transport are hallmarks of Brisbane Airport’s evolution as an international gateway and economic engine for Queensland.
 Join us as we journey back in time to discover the history of Brisbane Airport.

-In 1931, commercial aviation activities were transferred from Eagle Farm to Archerfield.
-Eagle Farm was later reopened as a U.S. military airfield in the early 1940s and was substantially enlarged and improved.
+1931: Commercial aviation activities were transferred from Eagle Farm to Archerfield.
+Eagle Farm was later reopened as a U.S. military airfield.

-With the end of the war in 1945, Eagle Farm’s hangars and administration facilities became the focus for Brisbane’s commercial aviation operations.
-The Department of Civil Aviation transferred airline operations from Archerfield back to Eagle Farm to take advantage of the facilities constructed during the war, the more favourable meteorological conditions, and a greater potential for airport expansion and development.
+- The war ended in 1945 which lead to the Department of Civil Aviation moving airline operations from Archerfield back to Eagle Farm to capitalise on the facilities built during the war as well as more favourable meteorological conditions, and a greater expansion potential.

-This site had the advantage of permitting the development of widely spaced long parallel runways in a NNE/SSW direction.
+- Cribb island had the advantage of permitting thedevelopment of widely spaced parallel runways in a NNE/SSW direction.
 The site was also large enough for the runways to be sufficiently separated to permit independent (same direction) operations on each parallel runway and the central location of terminal facilities.

-In addition, the new airport was planned to be compatible with the increasing industrial and seaport activities that were taking place along the Brisbane River.
-The main runway’s 01/19 orientation was shown to minimise the constraints on nearby development, particularly in regard to noise and height limitations.
+- The new airport was planned to be compatible with the increasing industrial and seaport activities that were taking place along the Brisbane River.
+The main runway’s 01/19 orientation was shown to minimise the constraints on nearby development.
 Following Government approval of a major Environmental Impact Study, construction of the new airport commenced in May 1980.
 By March 1988, the airport was operational.